annaparlak/annaparlak.github.io/veering.md

 ---
 ### Cone in homology <a id="homology"></a>
-The homology classes of surfaces carried by a veering triangulation forms a cone in $$H_2(M, \partial M; \mathbb{Z})$$.
+The homology classes of surfaces carried by a veering triangulation forms a cone in H_2(M, \partial M; Z).
 Landry-Minsky-Taylor proved that, when nonempty, this is always a cone on a face of the Thurston norm ball.

 One can find the primitive integral classes generating the extremal rays of the cone (i.e. the rays through the vertices of the face) as follows.